frideosapps/frideos_flutter/README.md

 // As an alternative:
 //
 // StreamedWidget<int>(
-//    initialData: bloc.count.value
 //    stream: bloc.count.outStream,
 //    builder: (context, snapshot) => Text('Value: ${snapshot.data}'),
 //    noDataChild: Text('NO DATA'),
 //),
 ```

-On update the [timesUpdated] increases showing how many times the value has been updated.
+On update the `timesUpdated` increases showing how many times the value has been updated.

 N.B.
-For collections use [StreamedList] and [StreamedMap] instead.
+For collections use `StreamedList` and `StreamedMap` instead.

 ### StreamedTransformed

-A particular class the implement the StreamedObject interface, to use when there is the need of a StreamTransformer (e.g. stream transformation, validation of input
+A particular class the implement the `StreamedObject` interface, to use when there is the need of a `StreamTransformer` (e.g. stream transformation, validation of input
 fields, etc.).

 #### Usage